TelecomParistoc/image_recognition/ReadMe.md

-# Image recognition scripts
+# Orientation detector

-For the Coupe de Robotique, we need to determine the orientation of a girouette
+For the Coupe de Robotique, we need to determine the orientation of a compass.

+## Description

-## Description of the girouette
+Here is a description of the compass :

-TODO: readme
+TODO: compass

+This program uses 2 different methods to determine the orientation :
+- the first one uses the aruco tag in the middle
+- the first one uses the black half-circle

+Details can be found in the src folder.

-## Algorithms
+## Setup

-### First: cv2 library
-TODO: readme

-### Second : cv2 homemade
-TODO: readme

-TODO: tuning algo
+TODO: setup